jedelman8/nxos-ansible/README.md

 After running the playbook, feel free to check the changes out on your switch.

-In order to not have to continuously state where the hosts file, you can set the `ANSIBLE_HOSTS` environment variable.
-Within your working directory (where your playbook and hosts exist), you can perform the following commands.
+In order to not have to continuously state where the hosts file is, you can set the `ANSIBLE_HOSTS` environment variable.
+Within your working directory, you can perform the following commands.

 ```
 cisco@onepk:~/nxos-ansible$ export ANSIBLE_HOSTS=hosts
 cisco@onepk:~/nxos-ansible$ ansible-playbook nexus-automation.yml
 ```

 That covers some of the basics to get started with Ansible.
 The next section walks through how to use an Ansible core module called `template` that can help in creating network device templates and simplify how configuration files are created for network devices of all types.
+Following the templating section is when we'll cover using the Cisco specific Ansible modules.

 #### Network Configuration Templating